felipem1210/freetalkbot/README.md

 The whatsapp server store session in sqlite, so you will see a `.db` file.
 If you delete this file you will have to login using a new QR code.

 ### Features

+Now the code is prepared to receive text or voice messages.
+If you want to make assistant based on text you should modify it.
+The assistant on this repository is a `reminderbot` that will send you reminders based on voice messages that you are sending to it